bbertrim/resume/README.md

 The purpose for this project is to move away from my previous Resume format which was a PDF generated from an Adobe Photoshop project.
 The reasoning for the switch is below:

-1. A Adobe Creative Cloud License is expensive!
+1. An Adobe Creative Cloud License is expensive!
 2. Although the document produced was accurate there were several issues with it:
     - It was a very large file size.
     - Each page was its own layer and they had to be combined manually in Acrobat.